mihirKachroo/tipping-point-A/README.md

 ## Platform
 This code is for VEX V5 systems only.

+## Requirements
+- PROS v3.4.0
+- OkapiLib v4.1.0

 ## Compilation
-1. Clean the binaries if any headers have been changed: `prosv5 make clean`
+1. Clean the binaries if any headers have been changed
+`prosv5 make clean`
-2. Build the project: `prosv5 make`
+2. Build the project
+`prosv5 make`
+3. Upload with either the V5 Controller or Brain plugged in via USB
+`prosv5 upload`

 ## Documentation
 Documentation for the project can be found [here](https://aritrosaha10.github.io/bootstrapped-vex-v5/).